senarvi/theanolm/README.md

 #### Command line

-Train command takes four positional arguments: output model path, training data path, validation data path, and dictionary path.
+Train command takes three positional arguments: output model path, validation data path, and dictionary path.
+In addition the `--training-set` argument is mandatory and specifies the path to one or more training data files.
 The input files can be either plain text or compressed with gzip.
 Text data is read one utterance per line.
 Start-of-sentence and end-of-sentence tags (`<s>` and `</s>`) will be added to the beginning and end of each utterance, if they are missing.
 If an empty line is encountered, it will be ignored, instead of interpreted as the empty sentence `<s> </s>`.

 Below is an example of how to train a language model, assuming you have the word classes in SRILM format in `dictionary.classes`:

     theanolm train \
       model.h5 \
-      training-data.txt.gz \
       validation-data.txt.gz \
       dictionary.classes \
+      --training-set training-data.txt.gz \
       --dictionary-format srilm-classes \
       --hidden-layer-size 300 \
       --hidden-layer-type lstm \